 - The second-shortest lap of the season (after Monaco) means cars are not only nearly always turning, but also going off- line to overtake.

 - The track runs anti-clockwise, with the right-rear tyre doing the most work in Brazil.

 - The rapid series of corners and high- energy loads put quite high demands on tyres.

-- Tyres are often subjected to combined lateral and longitudinal forces, which increase demand.
+- Tyres are also frequently subjected to combined lateral and longitudinal forces.